Is Car Insurance Cheaper If You Are Disabled?

 Car insurance typically isn’t cheaper for drivers with disabilities.
 Insurance companies are technically prohibited against discriminating against drivers based on their disabilities, which means insurance companies cannot raise rates or deny coverage specifically because of a driver’s disability.

-However, many drivers will still charge drivers with disabilities higher insurance premiums because of other risk factors – like a driving record, medical condition, or disability-related vehicle modifications.
+However, many insurers will still charge drivers with disabilities higher insurance premiums because of other risk factors – like a driving record, medical condition, or disability-related vehicle modifications.